-VANCOUVER, BRITISH COLUMBIA and DOWNERS GROVE, ILLINOIS--(Marketwired - May 11, 2016) - Kelso Technologies Inc. (KLS.TO)(NYSE MKT:KIQ) ("Kelso" or the "Company") reports that it has released its unaudited interim financial statements and Management Discussion and Analysis for the three months ended March 31, 2016.
+VANCOUVER, BRITISH COLUMBIA and BONHAM, TEXAS--(Marketwired - May 10, 2017) - Kelso Technologies Inc. ("Kelso" or the "Company") (KLS.TO)(NYSE MKT:KIQ) reports that it has released its unaudited interim financial statements and Management Discussion and Analysis for the three months ended March 31, 2017.

 LIQUIDITY AND CAPITAL RESOURCES

 At March 31, 2017 the Company had cash on deposit in the amount of $1,034,268, accounts receivable of $993,012, prepaid expenses of $885,333, income tax receivable of $753,223 and inventory of $4,952,591 compared to cash on deposit in the amount of $2,312,279, accounts receivable of $637,845, prepaid expenses of $708,100, income tax receivable of $753,223 and inventory of $5,206,129 at December 31, 2016.

 The working capital position of the Company at March 31, 2017 was $7,708,804 compared to $8,511,809 at December 31, 2016.

 Net assets of the Company were $11,454,934 at March 31, 2017 compared to $11,771,944 at December 31, 2016.
 At March 31, 2017 the Company had no interest bearing long-term liabilities or debt.